John Stewart, Earl of Mar (died 1503): Life

-John was probably born in late 1479.
+John was probably born late in 1479.
 He was certainly alive by the summer of 1480.
 The third and youngest son of James III of Scotland, John was traditionally born at Dunfermline Palace.
 He was probably resident at Stirling Castle in 1482, alongside his mother, Margaret of Denmark, and his two elder brothers, who were both named James.
 John seems to have been kept at Stirling during much of his childhood.
 John's mother died in the castle in 1486.
 His father was killed at the Battle of Sauchieburn in 1488, after which his eldest brother, James IV, became King of Scots.

 John's father granted him the title of Earl of Mar on 2 March 1486.
 In 1490, the Scottish parliament complained that some of the rents due to John from his estates were not being collected.
 Alexander Home, a prominent courtier who had become keeper of Stirling Castle, was made John's guardian around the same time.
 The remainder of John's life is very obscure.
 Unlike his elder brother, James, Duke of Ross, he did not play any noticeable role in politics.
-The parliament of 1496 discussed disputes in the earldom of Mar without reference to John, who apparently did not attend.
+The parliament of 1496 discussed disputes in Mar without reference to John, who apparently did not attend.

 John died on 11 March 1503.
 After his death, the earldom of Mar passed to his eldest brother, James IV, who granted most of its estates to his courtier, Alexander Elphinstone.